raphlinus/raphlinus.github.io/_posts/2020-06-11-fast-2d-rendering.md

 I am now pleased to present an architecture that I believe does realize this vision.
 The performance is impressive, but more than that, the architecture is derived from principles and is founded on a general pipeline, as opposed to being a collection of hacks in the service of benchmark results.
 As much work as possible is offloaded to the GPU, which minimizes the risk of jank in UI rendering and lets us exploit the continuing performance improvements in GPU technology.

 Further, this rendering pipeline is well suited both for fully dynamic and (partially) static content.
-It does not rely on precomputation, instead quickly processing the scenes into tiles for "fine rasterization" at the of the pipeline.
+It does not rely on precomputation, instead quickly processing the scenes into tiles for "fine rasterization" at the end of the pipeline.
 Even so, static fragments of the scene can readily be retained and stitched together, so that the CPU-side cost is minimized.

 In short, I firmly believe that this is the architecture to beat.